nls1729/acme-code/max-window-effect/README.txt

 2014-11-04 Version 1.

 2014-11-11 Added logic to save the color of the icons and text on the panel.
-When the panel color is changed to black the text andicons are changed to white.
+When the panel color is changed to black the text and icons are changed to white.
 Then the panel color is restored the original text and icon color is restored.
 Some themes can change element colors in ways not compatible with this extension.
 This change makes the extension